-What is a Section 7 Report
+What Is a Section 7 Report?

 When there are concerns about parents’ abilities to care for their children, and/or disputes about what the children want, the court will usually order CAFCASS (the Children and Family Court Advisory and Support Service) to prepare a Section 7 Report.

-As part of the process of writing the report interviews will be held with both parties as well as the children (depending on their ages).
+As part of the process of writing the report, interviews will be held with both parties, as well as the children (depending on their ages).
 CAFCASS may also speak to other people such as family members, teachers or health workers, and carry out safeguarding checks if a concern has been raised on that front.
 They will then make a recommendation to the court.

-How can I prepare for being interviewed by CAFCASS?
+How Can I Prepare for Being Interviewed by CAFCASS?

 Outline your plans for caring for your child to show that you’ve been considering the practicalities and have made preparations.
-Once again it’s worth keeping in mind the Welfare Checklist which will help the judge make a decision.
+Once again, it’s worth keeping in mind the Welfare Checklist, which will help the judge make a decision.
 Make sure you tell the truth rather than making false allegations or exaggerating certain aspects.

 It can be hard to ignore any emotion you’re feeling, but it’s important for CAFCASS to be able to make an objective assessment of the situation, and letting emotions get the better of you won’t help your case.

-Further support with Position Statements and Section 7 Reports
+Further Support with Position Statements and Section 7 Reports

-It also covers the Section 7 Reports process, and how you can and prepare for and interpret your report.
+It also covers the Section 7 Reports process, and how you can prepare for and interpret your report.

 For much less than the cost of getting advice from a solicitor, you’ll gain all the knowledge you need to confidently represent yourself in court.

 I’ve put all my knowledge and experience from 18 years in the Family Courts into this course, so you can be assured that you’ll be receiving up to date and valuable information from someone who knows what they’re talking about.

 Any why not sign up to my mailing list to be the first to hear about new blog posts, updates and training?